umee-network/docs/docs/overview/umee-governance/governance-proposals.md

 ****

-#### Title

-_Listing Proposal: 'Add/Remove' Support for 'Asset Name'_
+#### Title: _Listing Proposal: 'Add/Remove' Support for 'Asset Name'_

 <br>

 #### References

 - Link to project:
 - Link to whitepaper:
 - Link to documentation:

-- Link to CoinGecko:
+- Link to CoinGecko/CoinMarketCap:
 - Link to tokenomics:
 - Links to exchanges (CEX & DEX):
 - Links to audits:
 - Community channels:

 <br>

 #### Summary
 Brief overview of the token and project.

 <br>

 #### Background Information

-1. When was the token generation event (TGE)?
-2. What is the connection between the proposer and the asset being proposed?
+1. What is the connection between the proposer and the asset being proposed?
+2. When was the TGE (Token Generation Event)?
-3. Provide a brief high-level overview of the token.
+3. Brief high level overview of the token
-4. Describe the positioning of the token in the greater crypto ecosystem.
+4. Positioning of the token in the greater crypto ecosystem.
 5. What are the main use cases of the token?
-6. Tokenomics and minting details/parameters (circulating supply, max supply, emission schedule, etc.)
+6. Tokenomics and minting details/parameters (include circ. supply, max supply, emission schedule)
-7. Market data (market cap, FDV, 24h volume, volatility, exchanges, etc.)
+7. Market data (market cap, FDV, 24h volume, volatility, exchanges)
-8. Community data (community size).
+8. Community data (community size)

 :::